When to start with the Design and Development process?

-In short, the design verification is the proof that the Design Outputs meet the Design Inputs.
+In short, the D&D verification proves that the D&D Outputs meet the D&D Inputs.
 This verification is done in the form of testing.
 The following types of testing are possible.

 - Prototype testing on devices that resemble the final product.
 Development testing on materials, models, etc., is vital to determine the design, but not verification testing.